lhermann/langify-docs/README.md

 Our focus in development.

+## Translations

+There will be one translation for each langauge.
+It will be defined in which locale it should be written.

+Future plans: We might add one translation per locale (e.g. British and American English).
+We might also allow two translations, one which is very exact and one which emphasizes a beautiful language (we also have e.g. different bible translationsfor that reason).

+## Accounts

+**Username**: Publicly visible, therefore don't use your e-mail address.

+**First and last name**: Your real name.
+Please understand that official translations need official names.
+You can choose between _public_, _contributors_ and _reference_.
+When you select _contributors_ it is visible to registered contributors, when you select _reference_ it is used for reference, e.g. in printed books, only.

 ## Authorization and reward system

 [Read](authorization.md) about reputation, badges and privileges in order to produce high quality translations.